What exactly does TENS mean?

 - For the treatment of muscle atrophy, muscle spasm, muscle growth, nerve therapy, or weight loss.

-If you believe that the TENS device could benefit you, purchase your TENS stimulator from Utopia Gear today.
+If you believe that the TENS device could benefit you, purchase your nervestimulator from Utopia Gear today.

-And if you have any questions about our TENS products or how transcutaneous electrical nerve stimulation works, call us toll free at 888-237-4997 or email us at email@example.com.
+And if you have any questions about our portable TENS units or muscle stimulators or how transcutaneous electrical nerve stimulation works, call us toll free at 888-237-4997 or email us at email@example.com.
 We’d love to answer any or all of your questions.